azqanadeem/azqanadeem.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-*I am currently visiting Prof. Balzarotti at Eurecom, France for 3 months.
-We are working on automated malware capability discovery using machine learning.*

 I am a Ph.D. candidate and Lecturer in the [Cyber Analytics Lab](https://cyber-analytics.nl/) (Cyber Security group) at [Delft University of Technology](https://www.tudelft.nl/), advised by [Dr. Sicco Verwer](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/intelligent-systems/cybersecurity/people/sicco-verwer).